Yacine300/bloc_cubit_course/README.md

 - Provides both a builder function and a listener function.
 - Useful for handling both state-based UI updates and side effects (e.g., showing a snackbar).

-# Be curful : you need to use BlocConsumer if at once you need to listen and update widget only with a same state
-# if is not the case , make it a mixed nested between BlocListender that take as a child a BlocBuilder.
+## Be curful : you need to use BlocConsumer if at once you need to listen and update widget only with a same state .If is not the case , make it a mixed nested between BlocListender that take as a child a BlocBuilder.

 ### BlocSelector vs BlocBuilder